zodiacon/AllTools/README.md

 **Kdump64** - generate a local kernel dump (64 bit)

+**KernelObjectView** - View stats of kernel objects and handles in the system

 **MetroManager** - list (and launch) installed Windows Runtime components and apps

 **MemMapView** - view any process memory (including protected and minimal processes)